getcarina/getcarina.com/frontmatter-metadata-guidelines.md

 ## Docker versions

 List the version of Docker that you used when creating the article.
 This should be the version the steps were tested against, so that a user using that version will get the same results.
-If the content is compatible with more than one version, list all of the compatible versions.
+If you know that the content is compatible with more than one version, list all of the compatible versions.

 Currently, Docker versions include up to three digits: *x*.*x*.*x*

 Example:

 - 1.8.2
-- 1.8.1

 ## Topics